 What is cardiovascular disease?

-Cardiovascular diseases are diseases of the heart (cardiac muscle) or blood vessels (vasculature).
-However, in practice, when doctors use the term cardiovascular disease they usually mean diseases of the heart or blood vessels that are caused by atheroma.
+Cardiovascular diseases are diseases of the heart or blood vessels.
+However, the term cardiovascular disease is used to describe diseases of the heart or blood vessels that are caused by atheroma.

 What is atheroma (atherosclerosis)?